bestwebsoft/relevant-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.8 - 07.08.2014 =
+* Bugfix : Security Exploit was fixed.
+* NEW : Ability to show posts thumbnails.

 = V1.0.7 - 20.05.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.
 * NEW : The Ukrainian language file is added to the plugin.

 = V1.0.6 - 10.04.2014 =
 * Update : BWS plugins section is updated.
-* Budfix : Plugin optimization is done.
+* Bugfix : Plugin optimization is done.

 = V1.0.5 - 21.02.2014 =
 * Update : Screenshots are updated.